 Processed and sugary foods create an acidic environment in your gut.
-Alkaline balances the body’s pH, and this power juice made of zucchini, celery, spinach, mint, and parsley is sure to keep your body fully balanced.
+Alkaline balances the body’s pH, and a power green juice will keep your body fully balanced.

 Sauerkraut is one of the most widely used remedies for gut health, given its prebiotic and probiotic properties.
 Making your own fermented food is easy, and you can add your own herbs and flavors to make it especially unique.

 Miso is an essential ingredient in Chinese and Japanese cooking for overall health.
 The fermented miso combined with cabbage is great for energizing your body and stimulating digestion.
 This miso salad makes for an excellent lunch or snack when you want an extra power meal.

 7. Banana smoothies

 Bananas are also amazing at fighting belly bloat.
 This banana smoothie only requires four ingredients: bananas, pitted dates, almond milk, and Greek yogurt.
 The combination is sure to be a powerful and tasty drink to comfort your symptoms.

 For thousands of years, ginger has been used to ease upset stomaches and aid digestion.
 It’s not a food that many enjoy raw, so how about a soothing ginger tea with maple syrup and lemon?